dgarage/NDLC/docs/Concepts.md

 The oracle name is arbitrary and local to bob and alice.
 They don't have to share the same name, but they have to share the same pubkey.

-## Olivia wants to attest an event
+## Olivia announces she will attest a future event

 <p align="center">
   <img src="OliviaWantsAttestAnEvent.svg" />